 As the weather warms up the summer pool season will be here before you know it if you have a saltwater pool or you are thinking of switching over like many other people have done over the last few years where would you start to get your Saltwater pool ready to rock n Roll?
 How Many Bags of Salt for Pool Startup?

-- Converting to a Salt Water Pool add 6-7 40-lb bags of 99% Pure Salt per 10,000 gals.
+Converting to a Salt Water Pool on average 6-7 40-lb bags of 99% Pure Salt per 10,000 gals.

 Once you add the initial amount of salt to your water (either when you fill your pool or at the start of the season), you likely won’t need any additional salt.
 That’s because your salt water generator continuously uses the salt to generate chlorine (thanks to electrolysis).
 Then the chlorine sanitizes your pool.